There are actually three different words here, as bear has two different senses.

 When to Use Bare

 What does bare mean?
-Bare can function as an adjective and a verb.
+Bare can function as an adjective or a verb.

 Bare as an adjective.
 As an adjective, bare refers to the lacking of usual or appropriate covering or clothing.
 To be bare is to be naked.